jyoeymama/Yeeps-APK-Library/README.md

 14. MelonLoader.
 MelonLoader is a high-level Unity mod loader and runtime patcher.
 Here is the link to MelonLoader: https://github.com/LavaGang/MelonLoader

 APK DESCRIPTION:

+yeeps1.9update is the yeeps apk for the 1.9 update

+yeeps2.0update is the yeeps apk for the 2.0 update

+yeepsdesertupdate is the yeeps apk for the desert update

 TUTORIAL ON HOW TO INSTALL YOUR OWN APK: first go into sidequest and go into the terminal, You can use the powershell terminal too!
 (MUST HAVE DEVELOPER MODE ON ACCOUNT ENABLED, YOU MUST HAVE A PC OR LAPTOP, YOU ALSO NEED A USB 3.0 CABLE!)